neondatabase/neon/docs/core_changes.md

 the WAL redo mode.
 Some PostgreSQL changes are needed in the compute node, while others are just for the WAL redo process.

-In addition to core PostgreSQL changes, there is a Neon extension in contrib/neon, to hook into the smgr interface.
-Once all the core changes have been submitted to upstream or eliminated some other way, the extension could live outside the postgres repository and build against vanilla PostgreSQL.
+In addition to core PostgreSQL changes, there is a Neon extension in the pgxn/neon directory that hooks into the smgr interface, and rmgr extension in pgxn/neon_rmgr.
+The extensions are loaded into the Postgres processes with shared_preload_libraries.
+Most of the Neon-specific code is in the extensions, and for any new features, that is preferred over modifying core PostgreSQL code.

 Below is a list of all the PostgreSQL source code changes, categorized into changes needed for compute, and changes needed for the WAL redo process: